pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ### Installation Pre-reqs:
 For this OCP 4.12 IPI vSphere installation, you need DNS and DHCP available to the cluster.
-- DNS service - For the installation you need to define two static IP address.
-One for the cluster api access - api.ocp4.example.com and one for cluster ingress access *.apps.ocp4.example.com.
+- For the OCP 4.12 IPI you need to define two static IP address.
+One for the cluster api access api.ocp4.example.com and one for cluster ingress access *.apps.ocp4.example.com.
 For my lab I use example.com as the domain.

  File Name | Location | Info